ina-foss/InaGVAD/README.md

 ## About
 InaGVAD is an annotated audiovisual corpus designed for Voice Activity Detection (VAD) and Speaker Gender Segmentation (SGS), aimed at representing the acoustic diversity of French TV and Radio programs.
 This corpus is freely available for research purposes and can be downloaded on [French National Institute of Audivisual website](https://www.ina.fr/institut-national-audiovisuel/research/dataset-project).
-InaGVAD detailed description is provided in [a paper](#citing) presented in LREC 2024.
+InaGVAD detailed description is provided in [a paper](#citing) presented in LREC-COLING 2024.

 inaGVAD contains 277 1-minute-long annotated recordings, collected from 10 French radio and 18 TV channels categorized into 4 groups: generalist radio, music radio, news TV, and generalist TV.